-Discharge Planning - Right after admission, the Social Worker and Case Manager will begin working with the patient to identify the appropriate supports available to them and assist in creating a realistic support network given the resources available.
-They, along with other team members, will also work with the patient on developing an appropriate discharge safety plan and arrange for follow up services post discharge.
+Right after admission, the Social Worker and Case Manager will begin working with the patient to identify the appropriate supports available to them and assist in creating a realistic support network given the resources available.
+They, along with other team members, will also work with the patient on developing an appropriate discharge safety plan and arrange for follow-up services post-discharge.

-Insight Group - A solution-focused group therapy session aimed at assisting each member to gain insight regarding the stressors and/or factors that contributed to their crisis state.
+A solution-focused group therapy session aimed at assisting each member to gain insight regarding the stressors and/or factors that contributed to their crisis state.
 This group also explores positive coping skills that could empower patients in future crisis states.
-This group is led by Mercy Social Workers or other Behavioral Health staff.
+This group is led by Mercy social workers or other Behavioral Health staff.

-Movement Group - Exercise is an essential part of stress management and the development of a healthy lifestyle.
-Multiple approaches such as Tai Chi, Bicycles, Range of Motion Dance, etc. are used to incorporate movement into the crisis stabilization program.
-This group is led by our Recreational Therapist or other Behavioral Health staff.
+Exercise is an essential part of stress management and the development of a healthy lifestyle.
+Multiple approaches, such as Tai Chi, bicycles, range of motion dance, etc., are used to incorporate movement into the crisis stabilization program.
+This group is led by our recreational therapist or other Behavioral Health staff.

-Coping Skills Group - This group works on expanding the patient's understanding of how to respond to various feelings and stressors.
-Practical solutions such as what to do when they are feeling anxious, depressed, empty, confused, lonely, etc. will be the focus of the group.
+This group works on expanding the patient's understanding of how to respond to various feelings and stressors.
+Practical solutions, such as what to do when they are feeling anxious, depressed, empty, confused, lonely, etc., will be the focus of the group.
 Behavioral Health staff will provide the group leadership.